-A. SHUT-DOWN CAUSED BY PILOT OUTAGE, PRESSURE SWITCH OR FLAME ROLL-OUT SAFETY SHUT-OFF SWITCH
+A. SHUT-DOWN CAUSED BY PILOT OUTAGE, BLOCKED VENT SHUT-OFF SWITCH OR FLAME ROLL-OUT SAFETY SHUT-OFF SWITCH

-In the event of a shut-down caused by a pilot outage, action of the pressure switch or flame roll-out safety shut-off switch effecting a shut-down of the main burners:
+In the event of a shut-down caused by a pilot outage, action of the blocked vent shut-off switch or flame rollout safety shut-off switch effecting a shut-down of the main burners:

 - a.
 Refer to the Operating Instructions in Figure 7.3 to properly turn off the gas to the boiler. - b.
-Turn off all electric power to the boiler. - Call a qualified heating service organization or local gas company and have the cause of the shut-down investigated and corrected. - d.
-Refer to Operating Instructions to re-start boiler.
+Turn off all electric power to the boiler. - c.
+Call a qualified heating service organization or local gas company and have the cause of the shut-down investigated and corrected. - d.
+Refer to Lighting/Operating Instructions to re-start boiler.